Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Report a current motor encoder positions to the host in units of arc degrees (1/360'ths of turns), relative to some reference position that you set with the **S** parameter.

-Before the first call with the **S** parameter, the reference is unknown and arbitrary.

 ### Parameters

 * **Pnn** Motor driver number, or board address and driver number.
 Several (remote) drivers may be specified, separated by colon.
 No more than number of visible axes, as specified by M584 P parameter, are allowed.
 * **S** Sets an encoder reference point.
 Current and subsequent M569.3 Pn.n calls returns numbers that are relative to the M569.3 Pn.n S call.

-If P is not supplied, an error is returned.

-A maximum of four CAN-connected drivers can be reached with M569.3 counting from machine boot.
-CAN addresses that fail to respond don't count towards this maximum.

 ### Examples
 <br>